 The Company's senior management is responsible for assessing, managing, and mitigating the Company's strategic, financial, operational, and compliance risks, while the Board and its committees are responsible for overseeing management's efforts in these areas.
-The Board receives regular updates from senior management on such risks at its Board meetings and more frequently, as appropriate.
-The Board's Audit Committee is responsible for overseeing the Company's policies and procedures for assessing, managing, and mitigating its risks, with particular attention given to the Company's financial risks.
+The Board receives updates from senior management on such risks at its Board meetings at least annually, and more frequently, as appropriate.
+The Board's Audit Committee is responsible for overseeing the procedures and capabilities of the Company's risk management program and gives particular attention to the Company's financial risks.
 The Audit Committee receives regular updates from the Company's risk management committee and senior management relating to the Company's efforts in this area.
 The Board's Compensation Committee considers the risks associated with the Company's compensation policies and practices with respect to both executive compensation and compensation generally.
 Our Compensation Committee reviewed the Company's compensation policies and practices to confirm that there are no risks arising from such compensation policies and practices that are reasonably likely to have a material adverse effect on the Company.